acacereswright/acacereswright.github.io/projects.markdown

 ### Lossy Image Compression

 This was a project completed in my undergraduate coursework designed to algorithmically change images by partitioning images in such a way that the color variability within each partition is minimal while maintaining color distinction across partitions.
 To do so each pixel must be looked in within a variety of partitions before the program decided the optimal partition and returned the altered image.

+### Book Management System

+I wrote a basic book inventory and management system for my software construction course.
+This project was written in Java and allowed users to input information on books such as title, author, and number of pages.
+Along with this, users were able to enter information such as if the had lent the book to a friend and track how long it had been lent out.
+It also gave users the ability to save and load their information across multiple sessions.
+Additionally, I developed a simple graphical user interface(GUI) using the JavaFx library.